SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

 * Finish advanced model fitting tutorial
+* work on refactor/improve P(R) inversion by adding full automation of parameter choices, 2D as well as 1D P(R), and/or other algorithms
+* begin work on architecture manual
 * Include more workflow/interfaces
+* Finish work on advanced model fitting tutorial
+* Finish work on writing custom models tutorial
+* Create more video tutorials.
 * Begin use case and design on Web interface (with possible smartphone app feature) * initial version can have minimal features but would be useful for demos?
+* Support for multi-GPU, multi-CPU and CPU/GPU computation
+* Begin work on adding custom workflows identified as highest priority
 * Finish outstanding documentation projects
+* Complete work on incorporating generic resolution functions
+* Begin work on generic O-Z solver
 * Prioritize new documentation tasks
 * Usual bug fixes and other minor improvements as time and interest permit
 * Headless operation/realtime analysis workflows started